Franklin Mountains LIDAR Point Clouds

 3D Franklin Mountains color LIDAR by Reuben Reyes

-Each section has approximately 1 million points.
+Each section has approximately 1 million points, a subset of the original data set.

-Original Franklin mountain point cloud contains 98,349,810 points.
+The full original Franklin mountain point cloud data set contains 98,349,810 points.

 Point Clouds courtesy of RCRL Bureau of Economic Geology.